notaryproject/specifications/specs/trust-store-trust-policy.md

 All examples use the actors defined in the Notary Project [scenarios](../requirements/scenarios.md#scenario-0-build-publish-consume-enforce-policy-deploy)

-- Wabbit Networks company builds, signs and distributes their `net-monitor` software though public registries.
+- Wabbit Networks company builds, signs and distributes their `net-monitor` software.
-- ACME Rockets consumes the `net-monitor` software from a public registry importing the artifacts and reference artifacts (signatures, SBoMs) into their private registry.
-The private registry also contains additional artifacts that ACME Rockets themselves sign.
+- ACME Rockets consumes the `net-monitor` software from Wabbit Networks.

 ## Trust Store